-Each semester new graduate students are assigned academic advisors and are required to attend a new student orientation.
+Each semester new M.Ed. students are assigned academic advisors and are required to attend a new student orientation.
 The orientation session provides students with critical information for progressing through each degree program.
 The information includes admission, program, and exit requirements.
-The advisement process is important in that advisors assist in the formulation of comprehensive examinations and in the monitoring of internships and field experiences.
 Advisors are accessible throughout the program for academic advisement.
-Advisors' personal telephone numbers, e-mail/web page addresses and office hours are posted on each syllabus.
+Advisors' contact information is posted on syllabi.